8 Days

 Day 7: Rocamadour

-Today we set off from Sarlat along a peaceful bike path that leads us to Carsac, a delightful village nestled along the Dordogne River.
-The gentle rhythm of our pedaling allows us to take in the serene beauty of the water and surrounding countryside.
+Today you set off from Sarlat along a peaceful bike path that leads us to Carsac, a delightful village nestled along the Dordogne River.

-From here, we venture through rolling hills and lush meadows, making our way toward Aillac.
-Along the route, we pass through picturesque hamlets and tranquil landscapes, where time seems to slow down.
+From here, you venture through rolling hills and lush meadows, making way toward Aillac.
+Along the route, pass through picturesque hamlets and tranquil landscapes, where time seems to slow down.
 The peacefulness of the countryside offers a welcome escape from the fast pace of everyday life.

-Rejoining the dedicated bike path, we continue toward Cazoules, where the scenic beauty of the Dordogne Valley unfolds before us.
-Soon, we reach Souillac, a perfect spot to pause, relax by the water’s edge, and take in the charming riverside setting.
+Rejoining the dedicated bike path, continue toward Cazoules, where the scenic beauty of the Dordogne Valley unfolds before us.
+Soon, you reach Souillac, a perfect spot to pause, relax by the water’s edge, and take in the charming riverside setting.

-With renewed energy, we push forward toward our destination—Rocamadour.
+With renewed energy, push forward toward our destination—Rocamadour.

 This awe-inspiring village clings to the cliffs high above the valley, its stone buildings stacked dramatically against the rock face.
 A UNESCO World Heritage site and an iconic pilgrimage destination, on account of the sanctuary of the Blessed Virgin Mary dating back to the 12th century, Rocamadour has attracted illustrious pilgrims such as King Henry II of England and Saint Louis IX of France among others.